for Outstanding Achievement in Archival Preservation

 - Submissions will be assessed on the basis of an applicant’s commitment to, and the project’s reflection of, the preservation management concept together with an holistic assessment of the collection/fonds in terms of its condition and use.

-- The jury will take into account such variables as the size of the institution or organization, staffing/membership levels and project budget.
+- The judges will take into account such variables as the size of the institution or organization, staffing/membership levels and project budget.

-- The jury will also consider how projects fit within an organization’s broader preservation strategy and whether projects were undertaken in response to a global preservation assessment.
+- The judges will also consider how projects fit within an organization’s broader preservation strategy and whether projects were undertaken in response to a global preservation assessment.

 - The submissions will be evaluated on the quality of the nominated project rather than the size of the supporting resources.